 Strategies

-- Leverage existing roads and infrastructure
+- Leverage existing roads and infrastructure; connect east.

-- Enhance and expand existing landscape to create a greensward
+- Enhance and expand existing landscape to create a greensward.

-- Provide places for innovation and a mix of densities across the district
+- Provide places for innovation and a mix of densities across the district.

 Priority Projects in District